- Public Health

 - Laboratory Services

 The Abilene - Taylor County Public Health District operates a CLIA certified laboratory providing numerous tests.
 You must have Doctor's request before any of these tests can be performed.
-Please call for individual lab pricing and to make an appointment.
+Please call (325) 437-4653 for individual lab pricing and to make an appointment.

 Total Coliform and E. coli bacteriological testing to determine suitability for drinking.
 We are a NELAC-Accredited Laboratory (PDF) serving Public Water Systems, Commercial Bottled/Vended Water Companies, and private entities and individuals.
 Our laboratory reports Revised Total Coliform Rule compliance data to the TCEQ.

 Water Sample Submission Forms

 Samples may be submitted Monday through Friday from 8 am - 12 pm to 1 pm - 4 pm.

 A sterile container can be obtained from the Health Department Laboratory, along with Instructions and Submission Forms.
 The fee is $25 for each sample, and samples must be submitted to the Laboratory within 30 hours from the time of sample collection.
 Results are reported the following day and mailed to the client.
 If traveling long distances, please call in advance for assistance.
 We accept cash or check as forms of payment.